LunarVim/LunarVim/docs/troubleshooting/README.md

 ## Language server XXX does not start for me!

+### Update node

+Some language servers depend on newer versions of node.
+Update your version of node to the latest.

 ### is it overriden?

 This could be due to the fact that the server is [overridden](../languages/README.md#server-override)